kleijnweb/symfony-swagger-microservice-edition/README.md

 *Less is more*.
 An nginx config template reflecting this philosophy is included.

-__* NOTE:__ The symfony/framework bundle adds plently of unneeded dependencies.
-Without them, this editiion comes in at around 15MB (see [this issue](https://github.com/symfony/symfony/issues/15748)).
+__* NOTE:__ The symfony/framework bundle adds plenty of unneeded dependencies.
+Without them, this edition comes in at around 15MB (see [this issue](https://github.com/symfony/symfony/issues/15748)).

 ## Mean

 This edition uses [kleijnweb/swagger-bundle](https://github.com/kleijnweb/swagger-bundle) to integrate routing and input validation from Swagger into Symfony.
-Just add water.
 On top of its (very modest) dependencies, this edition only adds [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv).
 Monolog is added as the logger, as SwaggerBundle will work with any PSR logger and depends only on the interface package.

-For devs, it adds convenience methods for functional testing of your API, which includes validation of your responses against your Swagger definition thanks to [SwaggerAssertions](https://github.com/Maks3w/SwaggerAssertions).
+This package only uses the minimal capabilities of SwaggerBundle.
+Refer to [kleijnweb/swagger-bundle](https://github.com/kleijnweb/swagger-bundle) for an overview of implementation options.

 ## Unofficial